 top of page

-Quote by Dave/David Tillman, my grand-advisor.
+Quote by Dave/David Tilman, my grand-advisor.
 It takes just as much energy to ask the big questions as the little ones.

 About Me